MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

 Now that you have created a fork of the Microsoft repository, you must clone your fork locally.
 Some of the documentation repositories can be large; for example, `azure-docs` is up to 25 GB.
 Make sure to choose a location with available disk space for cloning the forked repository.

 When cloning a repository, Git will automatically create a new directory, with the forked repository's name,  within your current directory.
-If you are working on multiple documentation repositories it may be helpful to store them together.
-For example, you may want to clone the `azure-docs`, `sql-docs`, and `visualstudio-docs` using a directory path such as `C:/Users/<Username>/Documents/Docs/<Repo-Name>`.
-Each repository is stored separately in its own directory (`<Repo-Name>`), but together under the same parent directory (`Docs`).
+If you are working on multiple documentation repositories it might be helpful to store them together.
+For example, you might want to clone the `azure-docs`, `sql-docs`, and `visualstudio-docs` using a directory path such as `C:/Users/<Username>/Documents/Docs/<Repo-Name>`.
+With each repository being stored separately in its own directory (`<Repo-Name>`), but together under the same parent directory (`Docs`).

 > [!TIP]
 > [Windows Terminal](/windows/terminal/) with [PowerShell](/powershell/) supports a nearly identical command experience to that of Git Bash.
 You can even run Git Bash inside Windows Terminal.